LucienCastle/HPC/README.md

 # HPC
-Codes related to High Performance Computing
+Codes related to High Performance Computing and Operations Research